rackerlabs/rackspace-how-to/content/cloud-servers/install-nextcloud-on-debian-10.md

 Before you install Nextcloud, you must have a LAMP (Linux&reg;, Apache&reg;, MySQL&reg; or MariaDB&reg;, and PHP) stack on your server.

-At the command line, enter the following commands to install Apache, MySQL, and PHP:
+At the command line, enter the following commands to install Apache, MariaDB, and PHP:

     apt install apache2 mariadb-server libapache2-mod-php7.3 unzip